- City Departments

 Customers wishing to have Well Water or Drinking Water tested should follow the following procedures:

-- Contact Mary at 651-764-3242 to obtain a sample kit.
+- Call 651-385-5143 to obtain a sample kit.
 The kit contains a sample container, instructions, and required paperwork.

 - Collect sample following all instructions identified in the sample kit, and any additional instructions provided.

-- Deliver the sample to the City Lab located at 1020 East Fifth Street as arranged with Mary.
+- Deliver the sample to the City Lab located at 1020 East Fifth Street as arranged with us.

 - All samples submitted must have a completed Chain of Custody Record.
 Test results will be mailed.

 Improper Waste Ordinance

 The Red Wing Municipal Wastewater Treatment Plant has a biological system that can be harmed if improper substances are discharged into the sewer.
 To protect the facility, the City has enacted a Significant Industrial User Ordinance that puts the responsibility of these discharges on the industries generating the waste.
 This applies to one-time discharges as well as continual industrial strength discharges.
 All businesses and industries must apply for a discharge permit through the Utilities Office at the Public Works Building.
 All industrial/commercial wastes will be analyzed to determine potential problem wastes.
 In some cases, industrial wastewater is required to undergo pretreatment prior to discharge into the system.